JayHChoi/django-myblog-heroku/README.md

 ## Django-myblog-heroku

-This is my first personal website project with Django and Bootstrap, deployed on Heroku.
+This is my first personal website project deployed on Heroku, built with Django and Bootstrap.